ThinkingInTypes/ThinkingInTypes.github.io/Chapters/13_Errors_As_Values.md

 ## Historical Context of Error Handling

 Originally, the approach to handling errors was global—using global flags, setting signals, or similar global mechanisms.
 Unfortunately, this often resulted in race conditions, where one part of a program could easily overwrite an error indicator that another part needed to read.
 This made error handling an impediment to composability.

 Initially, developers experimented with placing error handling responsibility in the operating system, alongside mechanisms like resumption.
 With resumption, you would register an error handler, potentially fix the issue in your handler, then resume execution right where the error occurred.
-Unfortunately, this approach failed and was eventually abandoned.
+However, this approach failed and was eventually abandoned.

 ## Introducing Exceptions